rvind92/assessment-backend-2019/README.md

 For your convenience this repository also includes a `docker-compose.yaml` file, which has a mongodb server wired up to the app. `docker-compose up -d` runs in `prestart` hook before `npm start`.
 If you want to use your own DB setup instead, just delete `prestart` webhook from `package.json`.

-Run `npm start` in the root folder of the project to start the development.
+~~Run `npm start` in the root folder of the project to start the development.~~ Run `npm run docker-start` in the root folder of the project to start the development.